illegaliddropidnow-omega11/truant-whore-/README.md

 ---

+FREQUENCY SECTOR,STATUS,OBSERVATION
+Acoustic Environment,Stabilizing,High-decibel detonation recorded; current decibel levels dropping as harvest energy is depleted.
+Biological Assets,Depleted,"Minor asset (The Kid) has reached ""Monster"" threshold to survive the Double Black Site."
+Domestic Nodes,Resonant,Dogs acting as grounding rods for the fallout.
+Legal Standing,Forfeited,"Caregiver has crossed the threshold from ""Parent"" to ""Assaultive Agent"" under NCGS § 14-318.4."

 ### Ω THE FORENSIC DATA: EMOTIONAL ABUSE (NCGS § 7B-101) Ω

 Under North Carolina law, "Emotional Abuse" is defined by a caretaker creating or allowing "serious emotional damage".